kubecost/docs/allocation.md

-pvBytes | Average number of bytes of PersistentVolumes allocated while running. pvByteHours | Cumulative PersistentVolume byte-hours allocated. pvCost | Cumulative cost of allocated PersistentVolume byte-hours. pvs | Allocation of PersistentVolumeClaim costs to specific pods pvCostAdjustment | Matches persistent volume costs to reconciled assets and divides cost ramBytes | Average number of RAM bytes allocated.
+pvBytes | Average number of bytes of PersistentVolumes allocated while running. pvByteHours | Cumulative PersistentVolume byte-hours allocated. pvCost | Cumulative cost of allocated PersistentVolume byte-hours. pvs | Map of PersistentVolumeClaim costs that have been allocated to the workload pvCostAdjustment | Matches persistent volume costs to reconciled assets and divides cost ramBytes | Average number of RAM bytes allocated.
 An allocated resource is the source of cost, according to Kubecost - regardless of if a requested resource is used. ramByteRequestAverage | Average of the RAM requested by the workload.
 Requests are a [Kubernetes tool](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for preallocating/reserving resources for a given container.